outdoorsea/textbee/README.md

 1. Clone the repository and navigate to the Android project directory.
 2. Update the `google-services.json` file with your Firebase project configuration.
-3. Update every occurrence of `textbee.dev` with your own domain in the project.
+3. Update the API base URL configuration in the project.
 4. Build the app using Android Studio or the command line:
    ```bash
    ./gradlew assembleRelease